The Tampa Bay Buccaneers face scrutiny from the NFL Players Association on two fronts.

 Floyd was injured in Week 2 and was carted off the field, but Fox Sports' Mike Garafolo reported Floyd would not require surgery and could play in 2014.

-Freeney, signed in the offseason from the Indianapolis Colts
+Freeney, signed in the offseason from the Indianapolis Colts, suffered a torn quadriceps against the Dallas Cowboys last Sunday.

 The Chargers signed free agent wide receiver Lavelle Hawkins on Tuesday.
 San Diego also promoted outside linebacker Thomas Keiser from the practice squad and replaced him with offensive tackle Andrew Tiller.